 We worked with our contractors to use different forms of management on these sites.
 The principles behind this are:

 - to reduce the carbon emissions created by regular cuttings, from both those emitted by the vehicles and machinery, and those created by the decomposition of the grass cuttings (both those collected and those left on-site)

 - to increase the diversity of plant species found in the green spaces, benefitting local wildlife and the wider environment to diversify local landscape value

-Sites in the trial in Kendal included:
+Sites in Kendal included:

 - Hawesmead Park